selego/convention/README.md

 }
 ```

-The code is hard to read and understand .
+The code is not easy to read and understand.
+Why is there an email check there and not somewhere else ?

-The code bellow is easier
+The code bellow is easier to understand :

 ```
+if (body.hasOwnProperty("firstName")) user.firstName = firstName;
 if (body.hasOwnProperty("email")) {
    const userWithEmail = await UserObject.findOne({ email });
    if (userWithEmail && userWithEmail._id !== user._id) return res.status(400).send({ ok: false, code: EMAIL_ALREADY_EXISTS });